vinceskahan/weatherflow-udp-listener/README.md

 ##### Python version requirements

-Use `python --version` to check your python version
+Use `python --version` and `python3 --version` to check your python version

-* python2 - works fine on 2.7.9 or later
+* python2 - version 2.7.9 or later is required
-* python3 - requires python 3.6.0 or later
+* python3 - version 3.6.0 or later is required

-Raspbian versions based on Debian 10 (do a `cat /etc/debian_version` to check) have a recent enough python3 by default.
+Raspbian versions based on Debian 10 have a recent enough python3 by default.
 You can always compile your own from source if you 'must' use python3 on an earlier os, but I'd recommend just using the built-in python2.
 It works 100% the same.

 ##### Known limitations - multiple 'live' network interfaces